terra-campaigns/hostile/objects/Aetherium.md

+---
-Aetherium is a speculative, advanced material central to the construction and functioning of the space station Nibiru.
+main: Aetherium is a speculative, advanced material central to the construction and functioning of the space station Nibiru.
 Its unique properties and capabilities make it an essential component in various high-tech applications.

-**Properties and Capabilities:**
+Properties and Capabilities:

 1. **Energy Manipulation**: Aetherium could possess the unique ability to manipulate and store vast amounts of energy in a stable form, making it the heart of Nibiru's power systems.
 This would allow the station to support life, maintain its structure, and power any defenses or systems without the need for traditional fuel sources.